|

 - DALEY:

-"Assembly, gathering."
 Irish surname

 - DALIBOR:

-"afar" and borit "to fight."
+"afar" and borit "to fight,"

 - DALLAS:

-elements dail "meadow" and fas
+elements dail "meadow" and fhas

 - DALMAT: Albanian name

-derived from the word delme, meaning
+possibly from the word delme, meaning

 "sheep."